20Vaibhavk/FastBlogAPI/README.md

 `` uvicorn main:app --reload ``

 ### Testing the Endpoints
-<a>1.Retrieve All Posts: Open your web browser or API client and navigate to http://127.0.0.1:8000/posts to retrieve all posts.</a>
+<a>1.Retrieve All Posts: Open your web browser or API client and navigate to http://127.0.0.1:8000/posts to retrieve all posts.<\a>
 2.Create a Post: Use a POST request with JSON payload to http://127.0.0.1:8000/posts to create a new post.
 3.Retrieve Latest Post: Visit http://127.0.0.1:8000/posts/latest to get the latest post.
 4.Retrieve Post by ID: Access http://127.0.0.1:8000/posts/{id} to retrieve a specific post by ID.